 With so many great cameras to consider, it can be challenging to decide which is the best camera to invest in.

-While it is justifiable to go for the latest mirrorless cameras, a DSLR still handles well and gives great image quality and overall performance (and APS-C cameras are arguably the best value for money).
-The Fujifilm X-T200 or Sony a6000 are great options for beginners looking to get their first landscape photography camera – or if you’re after a more dedicated and sophisticated camera, a full-frame model like the Canon 5DS R or the packs a lot of features to suit more experienced photographers.
+While it’s justifiable to go for the latest mirrorless cameras, DSLRs still handle well and give great image quality and overall performance.
+The Fujifilm X-T30 II, Canon 6D Mark II, and Sony a6000 are great options for beginners looking to get their first landscape photography model.
+And if you’re after a more dedicated and sophisticated camera, a full-frame unit like the Sony a7R IV or the packs a lot of features to suit more experienced photographers.

 Now over to you: